HighlineWoodworking/Creality-Falcon2-Accessories/base/reference_grid.md

 <img src="images/alignment_pins.png" alt="Alignment pins." width="50%" />

+1. Mount the Falcon2 on the base, and set the laser height for engraving.
-Open [LaserGRBL](https://lasergrbl.com/), open the reference grid G-code file and connect to the Falcon2.
+2. Open [LaserGRBL](https://lasergrbl.com/), open the reference grid G-code file and connect to the Falcon2.
+3. Click the buttons 1 then 2 in LaserGRBL per the image below.
+This will send the laser to home and zero it at home.
+4. Send the file to the Falcon2.

 <img src="images/lasergrbl_steps.png" alt="LaserGRBL steps." width="50%" />